New Moon (novel): Critical reception

 The novel received mostly positive reviews with some critics feeling that it dragged in the middle.
 Hillias J. Martin of School Library Journal praised the book, saying, "Less streamlined than Twilight yet just as exciting, New Moon will more than feed the bloodthirsty hankerings of fans of the first volume and leave them breathless for the third".
 Kirkus Reviews praised the novel, describing it as "an exciting page turner...This tale of tortured demon lovers entices."
 Moreover, Cindy Dobrez of Booklist gave New Moon a positive review, stating that Bella's dismay at being ordinary "will strike a chord even among girls who have no desire to be immortal, and like the vampires who watch Bella bleed with "fevered eyes," teens will relish this new adventure and hunger for more".
 Furthermore, Norah Piehl of Teenreads.com thought that in the middle "the story sometimes drags, and readers may long for the vampires' return", though she believed that "New Moon will leave Meyer's many fans breathless for the sequel, as Bella finally understands everything that will be at stake if she makes the ultimate choice to give up her humanity and live, like the vampires, forever."
 Anna Limber of About.com echoed Piehl, saying that "the middle section is a little slow" and some aspects of the story were "predictable".
 However, she gave the book 3.5 stars out of 5 and said that the novel as a whole "has a brooding and melancholy feel to it, capturing well the angst of its teenage characters."

 New Moon won the Senior Young Reader's Choice Award in 2009.

 Adaptations

 A film adaptation of New Moon was released on November 20, 2009.
 It is the sequel to 2008's Twilight, which is based on the previous novel written by Meyer.
 The film starred Kristen Stewart, Robert Pattinson, and Taylor Lautner, reprising their roles as Bella Swan, Edward Cullen, and Jacob Black, respectively.
 In late November 2008, Summit Entertainment greenlit the sequel, which was directed by Chris Weitz with Melissa Rosenberg returning as the screenwriter.
 The majority of the film was shot in Vancouver, British Columbia.
+Apart from the film making there was talks about a graphic novel and there being three Graphic Novel books one being New moon adaptation in 2010.
+Twilight will also be getting a TV series that could cover the New Moon Novel.